Skip to main content

 <h2 class="heading hide-accessible">Summary</h2>

-Surfactant powders are everywhere, from household detergents to industrial formulations, but their performance is ultimately determined by how they dry.
-Alpha-olefin sulfonates (AOS) are widely used anionic surfactants, valued for their robustness and versatility, yet the fundamental links between formulation, drying dynamics, and final powder performance remain poorly understood.
-Drying is a highly dynamic process, involving evolving concentration gradients, interfacial phenomena, and phase transitions that shape particle morphology, internal structure, and dissolution behaviour.
-Gaining control over these processes is key to designing better-performing, more efficient surfactant products.<br /> <br /> This collaborative PhD project, supported by the University of Leeds and Innospec, offers the opportunity to uncover the science that governs how surfactant powders form.
-The project will deliver new mechanistic insight into AOS drying, connecting formulation chemistry and processing conditions to structure and performance, with direct relevance to industrial manufacturing.<br /> <br /> At the heart of the research is a unique acoustic levitation platform that allows individual droplets to be dried without contact, enabling real-time observation of shape changes, crust formation, and internal structural evolution.
-This will be combined with state-of-the-art small- and wide-angle X-ray scattering (SAXS/WAXS) to probe nanoscale structure development during drying, including phase transitions and crystallisation.
-Time-resolved synchrotron SAXS experiments at Diamond Light Source will provide an exceptional window into how droplets transform from liquids into hollow or solid particles.
-These insights will be linked to key macroscopic properties such as particle morphology, dissolution rate, and rehydration behaviour.<br /> <br /> The student will be based in the School of Chemical and Process Engineering (SCAPE) at the University of Leeds and supported by a highly interdisciplinary supervisory team spanning chemical engineering, mechanical engineering, food science, and industrial formulation science.
-The project offers access to world-leading experimental facilities, pilot-scale drying equipment, and close industrial collaboration with Innospec, including the opportunity for an industrial placement.<br /> <br /> Alongside advanced technical training, the student will benefit from the EPSRC Doctoral Landscape Award, gaining professional and transferable skills, research ethics training, and opportunities for conference participation and international collaboration.
-This PhD is ideal for a motivated candidate seeking hands-on experimental research, strong industry engagement, and the chance to make a real impact at the interface of formulation science, manufacturing, and materials physics.<br />
+Surfactant powders are found in products used daily, from household detergents to industrial formulations, yet their performance is shaped by how they dry.
+Alpha-olefin sulfonates (AOS) are widely used anionic surfactants, valued for their robustness and versatility, but the links between formulation, drying dynamics, and powder performance remain poorly understood.
+Drying involves evolving concentration gradients, interfacial phenomena, and phase transitions that together determine particle morphology, internal structure, and dissolution behaviour.
+Understanding and controlling these processes is essential to designing better-performing, more sustainable surfactant products.<br /> <br /> This collaborative PhD project, supported by the University of Leeds and Innospec, offers the opportunity to uncover the science governing how surfactant powders form, connecting formulation chemistry and processing conditions to structure and performance, with direct relevance to industrial manufacturing.<br /> <br /> A central part of the project will use an acoustic levitation platform that allows individual droplets to be dried without surface contact, enabling real-time observation of shape evolution, crust formation, and internal structural development.
+This will be combined with small- and wide-angle X-ray scattering (SAXS/WAXS) to probe nanoscale structure during drying, including phase transitions and crystallisation.
+Time-resolved synchrotron SAXS at Diamond Light Source will provide an exceptional window into how droplets transform from liquids into hollow or solid particles.
+These insights will be linked to macroscopic properties including particle morphology, dissolution rate, and rehydration behaviour.<br /> <br /> No prior experience with these techniques is expected, full training will be provided, and the supervisory team will support you in developing experimental, analytical, and data interpretation skills as the project progresses.
+You will be based in the School of Chemical and Process Engineering at the University of Leeds, supported by an interdisciplinary supervisory team spanning chemical engineering, mechanical engineering, food science, and industrial formulation science.
+The project provides access to world-leading facilities, pilot-scale drying equipment, and close collaboration with Innospec, including the opportunity for an industrial placement.<br /> <br /> Alongside advanced technical training, you will benefit from the EPSRC Doctoral Landscape Award, gaining professional and transferable skills, research ethics training, and opportunities for conference participation and international collaboration.
+We welcome applicants from a range of scientific and engineering backgrounds, including chemical engineering, chemistry, physics, materials science, and related disciplines, who are curious, motivated, and eager to work at the interface of formulation science, manufacturing, and materials physics.<br />

 <h2 class="heading">How to apply</h2>